gojutin/loopr/README.md

 Each time you call a method on your **loopr** array object, your object is actually modified.
 The original array that you referenced is untouched.

-Here is an example of combining an array manipulation method with a DOM manipulation method.
+Here is an example of combining an array manipulation method with a DOM manipulation method using method chaining.

 ```
 //HTML